 Take a look at some journal prompts for people with chronic pain to help you get started.

 5 of the Most Common Causes of Back Pain

-Sometimes finding the right solution for your back pain means working out the cause of your back pain in the first place.
+Sometimes finding the right solution for your back pain means working out what caused the pain in the first place.

-There are a number of common causes of back pain that can be a good place to start, however of course it’s always essential to speak to a medical professional who will be able to help point you in the right direction.
+There are a number of common causes that can be a good place to start, however it’s always essential to speak to a medical professional who will be able to identify the root of the issue.

 Weekend activities are one of the most common causes of back pain.

 After a week of relatively sedentary work, people, referred to as ‘weekend warriors’, spend the weekend doing strenuous sporting activities or spend hours doing heavy garden work, tasks that their bodies simply aren’t prepared for, causing back pain and back injuries!